 Unfortunately, what turns one off about 101 Dalmatians is the latter half, which descends into slapstick – the good human characters (Jeff Daniels and Joely Richardson) drop out of sight altogether and the only three people on screen are Glenn Close and two sidekicks who are made the butts of a prolonged and extraordinarily sadistic series of slapstick set-pieces wherein they are variously dumped into molasses, icewater, pigshit, electric fences, through floors, are incinerated, blasted with exhaust fumes and so on ad infinitum.
 The film is making a clear attempt to emulate similar antics in the hit Home Alone (1990), which also came from producer/screenwriter John Hughes, the director of The Breakfast Club (1985).
 One understands that in the simplistic moral worldviews that kid’s films operate on villainy always needs its comeuppance but one cannot help but wonders what unconscious message it sends out when an audience is being actively invited to cheer on the prolonged torture of criminals.

 101 Dalmatians was a popular hit and Disney brought Glenn Close back for a likeable sequel 102 Dalmatians (2000), which is much more enjoyable than this film.
+Disney subsequently made Cruella (2021), a live-action origin story with Emma Stone as a young Cruella.
 There was also an animated tv series 101 Dalmatians (1997-8).

 (Nominee for Best Actress (Glenn Close) at this site’s Best of 1996 Awards).